jchawkins725/drum-machine/README.md

-This Drum-Machine project was built with React using Create-React-App.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Drum Machine
+This is a virtual drum machine built using React.

+## Features
+* Two drum modes
+* Responsive user input
+* On/off button
+* Volume control